 I said, "I beseech You, O LORD God of heaven, the great and awesome God, who preserves the covenant and lovingkindness for those who love Him and keep His commandments,Nehemiah 1:5(NASB)

-But as we read the early verses in the book of Nehemiah, we find that after the initial distress of hearing the disturbing news, that the captives in Israel were living in deep affliction, the walls of the great city of Jerusalem were broken down and the formerly impressive city gates remained burned and charred, from Nebuchadnezzar's initial invasions, this man of God wept, mourned, fasted, and then prayed to the God of heaven.
-He lifted up his voice in prayer and supplication to the great and awesome God, in who he trusted.
+But as we read the early verses in the book of Nehemiah, we find that after the initial distress of hearing the disturbing news that the captives in Israel were living in deep affliction, the walls of the great city of Jerusalem were broken down, and the formerly impressive city gates remained burned and charred from Nebuchadnezzar's initial invasions, this man of God wept, mourned, fasted, and then prayed to the God of heaven.
+He lifted up his voice in prayer and supplication to the great and awesome God in Whom he trusted.

 Throughout the Scriptures, we discover that faith in the Word of God and trusting Him to fulfil His promises, is dear to the heart of the Lord.
-We read in Hebrews that without faith it is impossible to please God, and we discover many places in Scripture, where the faith of people like Abraham, who believed God's word, and placed their trust in Him, are credited with His own righteousness.
+We read in Hebrews that without faith it is impossible to please God, and we discover many places in Scripture where the faith of people like Abraham, who believed God's Word and placed his trust in Him, are credited with His own righteousness.

 Nehemiah's prayer was not a single, off-the-cuff prayer.
-He was a man who demonstrated a deep dependence on God, at all times.
+He was a man who demonstrated a deep dependence on God at all times.
 It was prayer that underpinned his whole life.
-He knew that when a man or nation turned away from the Lord, they would fail in their endeavour, but when a man or nation places God in His rightful position - their plans and purposes succeed, for they align their own heart with God's own perfect plan and purpose.
+He knew that when a man or nation turns away from the Lord, they will fail in their endeavour, but when a man or nation places God in His rightful position - their plans and purposes succeed, for they align their own heart with God's own perfect plan and purpose.

-We may not live in the same dispensation as Nehemiah, but the principles of faith, trust, dependence, supplication and submission, applies in every dispensation, for without faith, it is impossible to please God.
+We may not live in the same dispensation as Nehemiah, but the principles of faith, trust, dependence, supplication, and submission, apply in every dispensation, for without faith, it is impossible to please God.

 May we learn to pray according to the heart of God - so that the will of God will be fulfilled, through us.

-Heavenly Father, thank You for the exemplary life of Nehemiah, and for the wonderful way that He immediately turned to You, in humble prayer and supplication, when confronted with insurmountable difficulty.
-May I, in like manner, not sidestep Your sufficient provision, nor try to solve the problems of life, in the increasingly tense situation on today’s world scene, but may I turn to You in loving trust.. with a heart of trusting love.. so that Your will may be done in my life, and the circumstances in which I find myself - this I ask in Jesus name.
+Heavenly Father, thank You for the exemplary life of Nehemiah and for the wonderful way that He immediately turned to You in humble prayer and supplication, when confronted with insurmountable difficulty.
+May I, in like manner, not sidestep Your sufficient provision nor try to solve the problems of life on my own.
+When I see the increasingly tense situation on today’s world scene, may I turn to You in loving trust, praying for Your will to be done in all circumstances.
+In Jesus' name.
 AMEN.